 Students intending to participate in Division I or II athletics as college freshmen must register and be certified by the NCAA Initial-Eligibility Clearinghouse.
-Under the NCAA standards, students will not be eligible for collegiate athletics unless they have met GPA, standardized test score (ACT/SAT), and core course requirements.
+Under the NCAA standards, students will not be eligible for collegiate athletics unless they have met GPA, standardized test scores (ACT/SAT) are no longer required but still may be needed depending on the student's intended school, and core course requirements.
 The NCAA must receive ACT/SAT scores directly from the testing company.
 Therefore, it is important to use code 9999 in the section of the registration form that asks where you would like your ACT/SAT scores sent.
 Students can begin registering with the NCAA Clearinghouse toward the end of their sophomore year.
 There is a registration fee.
 For further information regarding these rules and/or to register, please check the NCAA Clearinghouse's web page at www.NCAAClearinghouse.net and contact your School Counselor.